It’s strange to think that a time once existed when Gianluigi Buffon did not keep goal for Juventus.

 Buffon has become so synonymous with Juventus that it is easy to forget that he nearly left the Old Lady on two separate occasions.
 His career in Turin began brilliantly, Juventus winning Serie A in Buffon’s first two seasons and reaching the 2003 Champions League final under Marcelo Lippi, but things went downhill almost as soon as Lippi left to become Italy coach in summer 2004.
 Juventus disappointed in Europe under his successor Fabio Capello, and Buffon suffered a string of injuries that caused him to miss over half of the 2005/06 campaign.

-Just weeks after Juventus secured the 2006 league title, however, Italian football was rocked by the Calciopoli scandal: found guilty of match-fixing, Juventus were stripped of their two most recent scudetti and relegated to Serie B. It was presumed that Buffon, along with fellow world-class talents Patrick Vieria, David Trezeguet and Fabio Cannavaro, would immediately head for the exit.
+Just weeks after Juventus secured the 2006 league title, however, Italian football was rocked by the Calciopoli scandal: linked with match-fixing, Juventus were stripped of their two most recent scudetti and relegated to Serie B. It was presumed that Buffon, along with fellow world-class talents Patrick Vieira, David Trezeguet and Fabio Cannavaro, would immediately head for the exit.

 "Serie B wasn’t a logical choice, it was one made by the heart," he told FFT in July